 The Group has a long history of operating in Ireland, with its predecessor organisations having been part of the Irish banking sector for almost 200 years.
-AIB Bank's origins date back to the amalgamation in 1966 of three long-established banks: the Munster and Leinster Bank Limited (established 1885), the Provincial Bank of Ireland Limited (established 1825) and the Royal Bank of Ireland Limited (established 1836).
+The Group's origins date back to the amalgamation in 1966 of three long-established banks: (i) the Munster and Leinster Bank Limited (established 1885), (ii) the Provincial Bank of Ireland Limited (established 1825) and (iii) the Royal Bank of Ireland Limited (established 1836).
 AIB Bank was incorporated as a limited company on 21 September 1966 and was subsequently re-registered as a public limited company on 2 January 1985.

-In 1991, the Group merged its interests in Northern Ireland with those of TSB Northern Ireland to create First Trust Bank.
-In 1996, the Group's retail operations in the UK were integrated and the resulting entity was renamed AIB Group (UK) p.l.c., with two distinct trading names: Allied Irish Bank (GB) in Great Britain and First Trust Bank in Northern Ireland.
-During the 1980s and 1990s, the Group entered a phase of international expansion in select markets, acquiring businesses in the United States and Poland.
+In 1991, the Group merged its interests in Northern Ireland with those of TSB Northern Ireland to create FTB.
+In 1996, the Group's retail operations in the UK were integrated and the resulting entity was renamed AIB Group (UK) p.l.c., with two distinct trading names: Allied Irish Bank (GB) in Great Britain and FTB in Northern Ireland.
+During the 1980s and 1990s, the Group entered a phase of international expansion in select markets, acquiring businesses in the US and Poland.

 In the context of the global financial crisis beginning in 2008, the Government recognised the need to stabilise Irish financial institutions and to create greater certainty for all stakeholders.
-It implemented a number of measures in response to the crisis, including the introduction of the CIFS Scheme and the ELG Scheme and the establishment of NAMA and several capital investments in AIB Bank and EBS during 2009, 2010 and 2011 amounting to a total of \in 20.8 billion, which included the National Pension Reserve Fund Commission making a \in 3.5 billion investment in AIB Bank by way of a subscription for the 2009 Preference Shares on 13 May 2009.
-Following these investments the Government owned 99.8 per cent of the ordinary shares in the capital of the Group.
-The Group was also required to deleverage approximately \in 20.5 billion of non-core assets by December 2013.
+It implemented a number of measures in response to the crisis, including the introduction of the CIFS Scheme and the ELG Scheme and the establishment of NAMA, and several capital investments in AIB Bank and EBS during 2009, 2010 and 2011 amounting to a total of €20.8 billion, which included the National Pensions Reserve Fund Commission making a €3.5 billion investment in the Group by way of a subscription for the 2009 Preference Shares on 13 May 2009.
+Following these investments the Government owned 99.8 per cent. of the ordinary shares in the capital of AIB Bank.
+The Group was also required to deleverage approximately €20.5 billion of non-core assets by December 2013.